 The Popular Australian Beer Style

 The most popular style of beer throughout Australasia is light-flavoured, quite gassy lager.
 The lager beers are produced there with generic lager yeast and pale malt, thus having a refreshing as well as drinkable taste.
-Even though these beers are easily drinkable and good for hot conditions, they are not very adventurous, lacking in character and body.
-One of the best known such beers is Foster's, an international lager brand.
-It is not considered to be a beer with much taste or character.
+These beers are easily drinkable and good for hot conditions.
+One of the best known such beers is Foster’s, an international lager brand.

-If you can look past Foster's and such lager beers, Australia has a great deal to offer in terms of quality beer.
-Australian lager beers have their origins in European lager and bitter techniques, with there being multiple varieties on offer.
+Australia has a great deal to offer in terms of quality beer.
+Australian beers have their origins in European lager and bitter techniques, with there being multiple varieties on offer.
 A particularly popular one is Victoria Bitter, known as VB.
 VB is one of the very few beers to break through the traditionally state divided Australian beer market.

-Should we move away from mass-market beers, there are many great Australian beers made by smaller brewers.
+Moving away from mass-market beers, there are many great Australian beers made by smaller brewers.
 An excellent one is Hahn beer; Hahn Premium and Hahn Vienna Red being key examples.
 Hahn beer is Germanic by origin.
-It is far more exciting than your average Australian lager beer.
 Hahn Premium has a bitter, hoppy taste, yet is crisp and has a clean finish.
-It tastes rather like a German Pilsner than any other lager, being as smooth as several similar European beers.

 New Zealand Beers